Civic Stadium (Eugene, Oregon): Emeralds relocate

 In August 2009, the Emeralds announced their relocation to the University of Oregon's PK Park for the 2010 season.
-The Emeralds cited Civic Stadium's need of substantial renovations, major problems with irrigation and electrical systems, as well as broken seats, and estimated that modernization could cost as much as $15 million.
+The Emeralds cited Civic Stadium's need for substantial renovations, major problems with irrigation and electrical systems, and broken seats, and estimated that modernization could cost as much as $15 million.

 The Emeralds played their last game at Civic Stadium on Thursday, September 4, 2009, a 5–3 loss to the Salem-Keizer Volcanoes.
 Following the game, fans collected pieces of the outfield turf as souvenirs.

 Disuse and destruction

-By 2009, the school district designated the stadium a surplus property, although the district had not made a decision on whether to sell it.
+By 2009, the school district designated the stadium a surplus property, although they had not decided whether to sell it.
 As recently as 2007, the school district examined options to redevelop all or part of the property, most likely as medium-density residential units.
 A local group, Friends of Civic Stadium, started a grassroots campaign in support of restoring the historic venue while also attempting to find alternative tenants.

 With the future of the stadium in flux, it was one of ten entries on Restore Oregon's Most Endangered Places in Oregon 2011 list.

 In April 2015, the Eugene Civic Alliance raised $4.1 million to buy the stadium and 10 acres of surrounding property from the school district.
 Eugene Civic Alliance is a non-profit made up of community leaders, including Lane United FC managing director Dave Galas, and the executive director of the Eugene youth sports organization Kidsports, former Ducks basketball player Bev Smith.

 On June 29, 2015, Civic Stadium was destroyed by fire.
 Two days later, officials charged four pre-teen boys in connection with the fire, although the cause had not yet been determined conclusively.
 It was delisted from the National Register of Historic Places on March 8, 2016.

+New facility

+In 2020, the stadium site was replaced with a youth sports facility, Civic Park, with a fieldhouse and an outdoor artificial turf soccer field.
+In 2024, locker rooms and seating for 3,500 spectators was added to complete the stadium project.
+The USL Eugene soccer club will play its home games at the stadium beginning in 2025.